alexandrempierre/concurrent-quicksort/README.md

 The `random_stream` program now uses a linear congruential generator so it can't be seeded with numbers less than or equal to `0` nor with numbers greater than or equal to `0x7fffffff`.

+## Calling `ones.out` program

+This program never requires any command line arguments, it just prints the number `1` forever.
+To call it just type `./ones.out` and do any input or output redirections needed.

 ## `quicksort`

 `./quicksort.out <number of threads> <length of the array to be sorted>`